MicroLua/MicroLua/docs/mlua.md

   expectations can be declared.
 If the expectation fails, the current test is aborted.

+- `Test:context(table)`\
+  Set context information.
+The contents of `table` are printed as `key: value` lines with each logged message or failure.
+Table values of type `function` are called, and the return value is used for formatting.

 - `Test:failed() -> boolean`\
   Return true iff the test has failed.